This post was originally published on November 9th, 2016, and updated on June 16,2026.

 Fixed cameras are better if you are mounting the cameras close to the site, need everything captured in one shot, or want the most stable time-lapses.

-We also provide indoor cameras, or interior cameras, for a full range of coverage.
+We also provide interior cameras, for a full range of coverage.

-After you’ve chosen your devices, it’s time to think about placement and how you want to install security cameras.
+After you’ve chosen your devices, it’s time to think about placement.
 Keep in mind that with TrueLook, you can either choose the DIY installation route, or you can opt for professional camera installation.
 Either way, these questions should help you understand how to install security cameras at your jobsite:

 1. What’s the right camera angle?